 Look out for local information boards showing the latest daily tide times, or ask a beach warden, car park attendant, or at the Harbour Office or Coastwatch Lookout.
 You can also download a tide app like Tides Near Me or My Tide Times (App Store / Google Play).

 View the RNLI Guide to Water Safety for more information on staying safe by the water in the Wells and Holkham National Nature Reserve areas.

-Holkham Hall provides designated walking circuits, shown in red on the map above, allowing visitors to explore the 3,000-acre grounds and take a closer look at some of the landmarks, including the monument to Coke of Norfolk, the obelisk and the Great Barn.
-There are three walking routes – the Park Walk (4 miles), the Lake Walk (2.6 miles) and the Farm Walk (5.5 miles) – all marked with colour-coded signposts.
+Holkham Hall provides seven waymarked routes for both walking and cycling, some shown in red on the map above.
+Visitors can explore the 3,000-acre grounds and take a closer look at some of the landmarks, including the monument to Coke of Norfolk, the Obelisk and the Great Barn.
+Download the route map here.

 More information is available from the Holkham Estate website.

 There are many Portable GPS Devices available, and phone Apps, such as ViewRanger and Ordnance Survey’s OS Maps, that allow you to create, download and follow walking routes.